Parenting tips

 One of my favorite quotes in parenting IS Avail your presence more than your present because your presence matters more to your child is the best explanation for this.

-It doesn’t matter if it’s just a minute that you spend together but let it memorable.
+It doesn’t matter if it’s just a minute you spend together but let it be memorable.

-There are lots of activities you can do with your child depending on your child’s interest.
+You can do many activities with your child depending on your child’s interests.

 Patience is one skill every parent must master.
 You must be patient enough with your child.
 Follow the child calmly.
-Don’t force words because when you do, you will only get a lie or cover-up.
+Don’t force words because you will only get a lie or cover-up when you do.

 Allow your child to be when it seems he or she is not ready to talk.